 On the eve of the opening game of the Women's T20 Challenge in Sharjah, Velocity skipper Mithali Raj said that while it will be tough on the players considering the less recovery time, her side is simply happy to have the opportunity to play some cricket.

-“I think if you give it more space in your mind it weighs you down,” Mithali said of her side’s unique situation on Tuesday (November 3).
-“You just [need to] take one game at a time, one day at a time.”
+"I think if you give it more space in your mind it weighs you down," Mithali said of her side's unique situation on Tuesday (November 3).
+"You just

 Velocity open their campaign against defending champions Supernovas on Wednesday (November 4) before taking on Smriti Mandhana's Trailblazers the following afternoon.

 "Yes, it is going to be a bit of a challenge because the recovery time is less - the next day itself

 "All I can say is that we are here to play our best cricket and also enjoy the platform

 After two weeks of quarantining across Mumbai and Dubai, the teams got the opportunity to begin training on October 26.
 It allowed individuals to play themselves back into rhythm and test out any new techniques in a competitive environment, while also providing the captains a chance to formulate strategies.

 ALSO READ: Shocked, excited Murali Anagha has her goals set for the Women's T20 Challenge

 In the 2019 edition of Women's T20 Challenge in Jaipur, Velocity was the home of a 15-year-old, baby-faced Shafali Verma.
 Asked which player she thinks will light up the tournament this time around, Mithali singled out young seamer Manali Dakshini and left-arm spinner Murali Anagha.